wasiejen/Free-Snap-Tap/README.md

 Tap Grouping can be defined in the py file under '# Tap Groups'.
 (Just Add or remove new lists with the keys as chars.)
 Tap Groupings are a set of keys that are observed and the output of each group is seperately handled.

-Execution can be toggle paused via DELETE key.

-Execution can be stopped vai END key.
+Execution can be toggle-paused with the DELETE key and stopped with the END key.

 Tested with Python 12.4.